LiWeigangBR/TransLab.NLP/README.md

 # TransLab.NLP
-Projetos e estudos relacionados a NLP
+Projects and studies related to NLP